Vara-Lab/Sails-Factory-Contract-Template/Readme.md

 cargo build --release
 ```

-Once the compilation is complete, locate the `*.opt.wasm` file in the `target/wasm32-unknown-unknown/release` directory.
+Once the compilation is complete, locate the `wasm.opt.wasm` file in the `target/wasm32-unknown-unknown/release` directory.

-## Step 3: Interact with Your Contract on Vara Network
+## Step 4: Interact with Your Contract on Vara Network

 1. Access [Gear IDE](https://idea.gear-tech.io/programs?node=wss%3A%2F%2Frpc.vara.network) using your web browser.
 2. Connect your Substrate wallet to Gear IDE.
-3. Upload the `*.opt.wasm` and `metadata.txt/*.idl` files by clicking the "Upload Program" button.
+3. Upload the `wasm.opt.wasm` and `app.idl` files by clicking the "Upload Program" button.